DevVisionX1/Welcome/README.md

-- 👋 Hi, I’m @DevVisionX1
+- 👋 Hi, we are Team DevVisionX1!
-- 👀 I’m interested in programming, web development, and AI, especially everything related to Microsoft.
+- 👀 We're interested in programming, web development, and AI, especially everything related to Microsoft technologies.
-- 🌱 I’m currently learning C# and .NET development.
+- 🌱 We're currently learning C# and .NET development.
-- 💞️ I’m looking to collaborate on open-source projects and web applications.
+- 💞️ We're looking to collaborate on open-source projects and web applications.
-- 📫 How to reach me: dev.vision.x1@gmail.com
+- 📫 How to reach us: dev.vision.x1@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love reading and I spend all day on the computer!
+- ⚡ Fun fact: none.

 <!---
 DevVisionX1/DevVisionX1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.